gessa2020/Market-Segmentation-Project/README.md

 <h4>Workflow</h4>
 From the historical data, we will first train a machine learning clustering  model on customer profile variables to come up with target groups also known as clusters, there after, we will then train a classification model that can predict which cluster a customer belongs to so as to tailor specific products to the client depending on the charactistics of the cluster.

-## Skilled demonstrated.
+## Skills demonstrated.
 - Python was used for coding the project together with some data science algorithms as seen in the notebook
 - I used jupyter notebooks as the main IDE for coding
-- I used Visual Studio to develop and deploy the streamlit application
+- I used Visual Studio code to develop and deploy the streamlit application

 ## Data sourcing
 I just wanted to get my hands dirty with customer segmentation, so i went to kaggle.com and and got my hands on to this  <a href="https://www.kaggle.com/datasets/sidharth178/customer-segmentation">Dataset</a> so as to practice my skills.